High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Proposed Method

-where {$\lambda$} controls the trade-off between rate and distortion. \textit{R} represents the bit rate of latent \textit{$\hat{y}$} and side information \textit{$\hat{z}$}, and {$d(x_l, \hat{x_l})$} is the MSE distortion term.
+where {$\lambda_l$} controls the trade-off between rate and distortion. \textit{R} represents the bit rate of latent \textit{$\hat{y}$} and side information \textit{$\hat{z}$}, and $D$ is the MSE distortion term.

-The second step is to train the condition generation module, aiming at converting reconstructed low frequency \textit{$\hat{x}_{l}$} to refined high frequency condition \textit{$\bar{x}_{h}$}.
-We employed a deep convolutional neural network $G_{\psi}$ with localized receptive fields, whose structure is illustrated in Appendix, optimized by minimizing MSE between the output and the original high frequency,
+The second step is to train the low-to-high frequency translator $G_{\psi}$, optimized by minimizing MSE between the output and the original high frequency, which learns to map compressed low-frequency to synthetic high-frequency. \textcolor{blue}{During this process, the parameters of the low-frequency codec are frozen.}

-The third step is to train the conditional diffusion model.
-The design of the denoising network in the diffusion model follows a similar U-Net architecture used in DDPM ~\cite{ho2020denoising} enhanced with residual convolutional blocks\cite{He_2016_CVPR} and self-attention mechanisms.We use Eq.(\ref{eq:diffusion_loss}) to optimize the parameters of the denoising network.
+The third step is to train the conditional diffusion model by optimizing Eq.(\ref{eq:diffusion_loss}).
+During this process, we freeze the low-frequency encoder-decoder network and the low-to-high frequency translator module $G_{\psi}$, ensuring that only the diffusion model is optimized.
+The design of the noise prediction network in the diffusion model follows a similar U-Net architecture used in DDPM~\cite{ho2020denoising}, enhanced with residual convolutional blocks~\cite{He_2016_CVPR} and self-attention mechanisms.

-The final step is to train the uncertainty guided residual compression model.
-The residual compression model follows the same structure as that for the low frequency compression, while optimized to minimize the uncertainty weighted R-D loss in Eq.(\ref{eq:residual_loss}).
+The final step is to train the uncertainty-guided residual compression model.
+The residual compression model follows the same structure as the low-frequency compression network, but is specifically trained to focus on minimizing the residual loss, incorporating uncertainty weighting for enhanced performance.
+During this training process, we freeze the low-frequency compression network, the low-to-high frequency translator and the conditional diffusion model; only the residual compression network is optimized to minimize the uncertainty-weighted R-D loss in Eq.(\ref{eq:residual_loss}).